alhajee/ckan/doc/maintaining/datastore.rst

 Set permissions
 ---------------

-Once the DataStore database and the users are created, the permissions on the DataStore and CKAN database have to be set.
-CKAN provides a ckan command to help you correctly set these permissions.
+Once the DataStore database and the users are created, the permissions on the DataStore and FMLD database have to be set.
+FMLD provides a ckan command to help you correctly set these permissions.

 If you are able to use the ``psql`` command to connect to your database as a superuser, you can use the ``datastore set-permissions`` command to emit the